 The rescuers had picked up some of the Morse code messages hammered on the side of the Squalus.
 They knew 33 men were alive in the forward compartments.
 Momsen planned to bring them up in four trips of seven, eight, nine and nine.
 He hoped the diving bell could hold nine.
 Otherwise, they’d have to make a fifth trip, and every additional trip increased the odds of a change in the weather or a fatal breakdown.

-The diving bell was 10 feet high and seven feet wide.
+The diving bell stood 10 feet high and seven feet wide.
 It had an upper chamber and a lower chamber, which could be attached with a rubber seal to the hatch of the sub.
 A ballast tank outside the lower chamber controlled its buoyancy.
-The rescuers aboard the Falcon could listen to what was going on inside the bell by telephone.
+The rescuers aboard the Falcon could listen to what went on inside the bell by telephone.

 About a half hour later the divers saw the gray shape of the Squalus.
 Mihalowski maneuvered the rescue chamber over the escape hatch, and the tremendous pressure of the sea formed a watertight seal.
-They bolted the diving bell to the escape hatch.
-It was a moment of great danger.
+They bolted the diving bell to the hatch during a moment of great danger.
 If the two men became incapacitated from the ocean’s pressure before opening the hatch, they would be entombed in the diving bell.

 Mihalowski opened the hatch.

 “The dull thud of the hatch falling open was a thrill I cannot describe,” Momsen recollected.
 “Not a shout or cheer came over the phone.”